wrench-project/wrench/doc/wrench_101.md

 # Running workflow tasks #                      {#wrench-101-WMS-tasks}

 A workflow comprises tasks, and a WMS must pack tasks into _jobs_ to execute them.
 There are two kinds of jobs in WRENCH:
 `wrench::PilotJob` and `wrench::StandardJob`.
-A pilot job (sometimes called a "placeholder job") is a concept that's mostly relevant for batch scheduling.
-In a nutshell, it's a job that allows late binding of tasks to resources.
+A pilot job (sometimes called a "placeholder job") is a concept that is mostly relevant for batch scheduling.
+In a nutshell, it is a job that allows late binding of tasks to resources.
 It is submitted to a compute service (provided that service supports pilot jobs), and when a pilot job starts it just looks to the WMS like a short-lived compute service to which standard jobs can be submitted.

 The most common kind of jobs is the standard job.
 A standard job is a unit of execution by which a WMS tells a compute service to do things.
 More specifically, in its most complete form, a standard job specifies:

-  - A vector of workflow tasks to execute
+  - A vector of `wrench::WorkflowTask` to execute;
-  - A map of <file, storage service> values which specifies from which storage services particular input files should be read and to which storage services output files should be written.
+  - A `std::map` of `<wrench::WorkflowFile*, wrench::StorageService *>` values which specifies from which storage services particular input files should be read and to which storage services output files should be written.
 (Note that a compute service can be associated to a "by default" storage service upon instantiation);
   - A set of file copy operations to be performed before executing the tasks;